 The Joanna Leach Foundation was set up to honour the memory of a most remarkable musician and to continue her legacy.
 The Foundation ran until 2020 when it was closed.

 Liz was known by many names over her 70 year life-span (born Lis, renamed Lister, married to Workman, Bellingham, Tirard, Button, Beville).
-She married five times and had one long term serious relationship which ended when her beloved Mike Robinson, of international rhododendron fame, died suddenly.
+She married five times and had one long term serious relationship.
+It ended when her beloved Mike Robinson, of international rhododendron fame, died suddenly.

-Bex Bellingham: “Famously, after mum had her first child – Anna – she sold all her baby gear and said, “no more!”.
+Bex Bellingham (eulogy): “Famously, after mum had her first child – Anna – she sold all her baby gear and said, “No more!”.
 Then she really empathised the point by having… six more children… It is fair to say she was a far better town planner than ever she was a family planner.
 After Anna, came Jennie, Peter, me, Tom, Jasper and Kit.”

 “Our meeting has been brief, yet our love feels timeless; grown out of previous deep and enduring relationships, it was always truly unconditional.
 Liz and I have only known one another for thirty months (married for twenty), yet remarkably it feels to have been a huge part of a life-time.
 We met after each had lost a wonderful partner, and we had already learnt valuable lessons: we made no demands, nor had great expectations; only the desire to support each other in the moment and to lovingly contribute such talents as we could to the relationship.
 After talking on-line and perhaps born out of some intuitive sense that this was to be a special life experience, our commitment to be together was made within an hour of meeting.”

-It was wonderful being able to have her children join us and be around for her in that last month through Christmas 2010 and the New Year.
-Liz, whilst held lovingly in our hearts, is deeply missed.
+It was wonderful being able to have her children join us and be around for her in those last weeks through Christmas 2013 and the New Year.
+Liz, is held lovingly in our hearts and will be deeply missed.

 The Foundation is proud to have supported: